1998 Dublin North by-election: Independents and others

 Gertie Shields, founder of Mothers Against Drink Driving and independent member of Balbriggan Town Commission, declared that she would contest the election in December 1997.
-Elaine Rooney from Portrane ran as a single-issue candidate against the Eastern Health Board's planned special care unit at St. Ita's Hospital, while another single-issue candidate Rena Condrot Ruigrok ran in support of the closure of Balleally dump.
+Single-issue candidate Elaine Rooney from Portrane ran as an independent against the Eastern Health Board's planned special care unit at St. Ita's Hospital, while another, Rena Condrot Ruigrok, ran in support of the closure of Balleally dump.
 Other candidates from inside the constituency included Angela Keaveney from Portmarnock for the Christian Solidarity Party, independent Ciaran Goulding from Lusk, and independent Alan Nagle from Portmarnock.

-A number of other candidates from outside the constituency's boundaries sought election; Noel O'Neill from Drogheda ran for the Natural Law Party, while independents Benny Cooney from Athlone, Peter Farrelly from Drogheda, independent Unionist John McDonald from Newtownabbey and perennial candidate Jim Tallon from Arklow also ran.
+A number of other candidates from outside the constituency's boundaries sought election; Noel O'Neill from Drogheda ran for the Natural Law Party, while independents Benny Cooney from Athlone, Peter Farrelly from Drogheda, independent Unionist John McDonald from Newtownabbey, Northern Ireland and perennial candidate Jim Tallon from Arklow also ran.

 Campaign

 Early reports suggested that Fianna Fáil anticipated a difficult election campaign, with Taoiseach Bertie Ahern admitting the party faced an "uphill battle" to keep the Dublin North seat.
 Combined with the by-election in Limerick East held on the same day, this put the government at risk of a one-seat majority if they lost both, a particular concern given the government relied on three independent TDs supporting them.

 During the campaign, Socialist Party candidate Clare Daly applied for an injunction withdrawing the Fingal Independent newspaper from sale, alleging that the paper had published claims to damage her chances of being elected.
 The paper had published a claim that Daly called for her transfers to be given to Seán Ryan, a statement Daly denied making.

 A major issue that impacted the campaign was the dump at Balleally, due to be closed the previous November until the local council vowed instead to expand it.
-In November 1997, 400 people had marched through Dublin city calling for the dump in Ballealy to be closed, and threatened to run their own independent candidate in the election, later opting to run Rena Condrot Ruigrok as this candidate.
+In November 1997, 400 people had marched through Dublin city calling for the dump in Balleally to be closed, and threatened to run their own independent candidate in the election, later opting to run Rena Condrot Ruigrok as this candidate.
 Other campaign issues included traffic issues around Swords and Dublin Airport, a trade dispute involving Ryanair employees, school funding in the constituency, and a threatened abolition of duty-free sales at Dublin Airport placing 300 Aer Rianta employees at risk of redundancy.